CefasRepRes/agriforwards-summer-school-2022/README.md

 #### The Fish Seller

 Fish is a commodity so its price varies and it varies depending on what state it is in.
 How can you maximise profits for the fisher and avoid middlemen, brokers and others who would charge the customer merely for moving fish from one customer to another?
+[More ...](04-fish-seller/README.md)

 Of course you will not be left all at sea (note that this Summer School will also encourage the use of feeble fish-based puns).
 You will have access to the best experts that can be found on the topic of fish and fishing — some of these are at Cefas (The Centre for Environment Fisheries and Aquaculture Science) but there will also be visit from experts in the economics of fish, automated cookery and you will also have access to the expertise and equipment of the newly opened Institute of Productivity.

 But the most important thing is to enjoy yourself - the pandemic has been a killer of collaboration and playful exploration of research ideas.
 If we achieve nothing else, we hope we will persuade you of the benefit of practical hands-on discussion and discovery.

 Richard Harvey, Kieren Hyder, Robert Blackwell, Rob Lloyd, Michal Mackiewicz,

 ### Footnotes
 <a name="myfootnote1">1</a>: For those of you who want the gory details of British culinary tastes then the URL is provided here.
 Trigger warning - you may need a sick bag. https://www.thesun.co.uk/news/14283687/britain-family-meals-roast-dinner-fish-pizza/